Breton Women at a Pardon

 Breton Women at a Pardon was first exhibited at the Salon in 1889, where it drew acclaim and won the Grand Prise.
-It is often compared to Paul Gauguin's at the time controversial 1888 Vision After the Sermon and Émile Bernard's 1888 Breton Women in the Meadow (clearly inspired by Dagnan-Bouveret), as much for contrast in approach and in critical reaction, as for their thematic and compositional similarities.
+It is often compared to Paul Gauguin's at the time controversial 1888 Vision After the Sermon and Émile Bernard's 1888 The Pardon (clearly inspired by Dagnan-Bouveret), as much for contrast in approach and in critical reaction, as for their thematic and compositional similarities.
 Gauguin and Bernard were seen as radicals at the time and disdained at the Salon.